 vostel.de is an online platform for volunteers and non-profits connecting individuals with charitable organisations in need of support.
 Please note that vostel.de is not the social organisation or initiator of the social projects itself, but rather acts as a matchmaker between those who want to get involved and non-profit organisations looking to recruit volunteers for their ongoing projects or short-term assignments.
-Since our founding in 2015, we have been able to match more than 10,000 committed individuals with more than 450 partner organisations in Berlin, Cologne, Munich and the Frankfurt area with the help of our various volunteering opportunities.
-Our long-term objective is to deploy vostel.de throughout Germany.
+Since our founding in 2015, we have been able to match more than 33.000 committed individuals with more than 1.600 partner organisations all over Germany – e.g. in Berlin, Bonn, Cologne, Darmstadt, Dusseldorf, the region of Frankfurt Main, Hamburg, Leipzig, Munich, Nuremberg, Stuttgart and Wiesbaden with the help of our various volunteering opportunities.

 Please note: None of organisations listed on vostel.de is looking for full-time volunteers (e.g. gap year volunteers) or interns!
 The volunteering opportunities on vostel.de range e.g. from language practice meetups with refugees and upcycling activities to support in hospice care.